Intel To Unveil Newfangled VR Games Next Month

 PC Gaming Show

 The PC Gaming Show returns to E3 this year for its third event, with Intel as its presenting sponsor.
-The event will be hosted by PC fan-favorite, Sean “Day[9]” Plottand will showcase exclusive announcements, trailers and discussion from many of the most exciting developers and projects on the platform.
+The event will be hosted by PC fan-favorite, Sean “Day[9]” Plott and will showcase exclusive announcements, trailers, and discussion from many of the most exciting developers and projects on the platform.
 To view the live stream, tune in at twitch.tv/pcgamer.

 Third annual PC Gaming Show returns to shake up E3 2017 https://t.co/9mSk7tbJyY #EasternTimeZone #Intel #PCgame pic.twitter.com/Qsr9OTD2nf